steveseguin/social_stream/README.md

 ![image](https://user-images.githubusercontent.com/2575698/180443408-5cc0f7a9-c015-420d-9541-fd94a520ef25.png)

-This premium text-to-speech is supported on the index.html page (the featured chat overlay), and currently not yet added to the dock page.(I'll add it there eventually)
+This premium text-to-speech is supported on the index.html (the featured chat overlay) and dock.html page.
+If  you stop the TTS with the button in the dock's menu, it will stop playback immediately in the dock.
+It will also delete any queued messages to be spoken.

 You need at least &speech and &ttskey to enable the premium TTS, but there are customizations:
 ```